 Anchorages 2 and 3 are anchorages where log loading has preference at PRPA discretion.
 If, at the time of entry of a vessel which will load logs, all anchorages are occupied, the first vessel to occupy one of these anchorages may be displaced to accommodate the vessel loading logs.

 Anchorage 7, given its proximity to the turning basin used by container ships arriving at Fairview Terminal, will be used sparingly to afford these vessels ample room to manoeuver.

 Anchorage 8 is the Port’s designated fumigation anchorage.

 Anchorages 9 and 10 can be used for Agricultural inspections for Asian Gypsy Moth should this be required by CFIA.
 Inspection for Asian Gypsy Moth takes precedence over all other uses for these anchorages.

 Anchorage 10 may be used for vessels up to 400 metres LOA.

 Anchorages 9, 10, 24, 25, 30, and 31 may be used for LPG, LNG and Tanker vessels.

 ANCHORAGE WARNINGS AND WATCHKEEPING CONSIDERATIONS

-Prince Rupert Traffic will broadcast a wind warning advisory on VHF 71 for all vessels at anchor at the Port of Prince Rupert under the following circumstances:
+Prince Rupert Traffic will broadcast an anchorage warning broadcast on VHF 71 for all vessels at anchor in the Port of Prince Rupert under the following circumstances:

-• When gale warnings are forecasted for local waters
+- When gale (or higher) warnings are forecasted for local waters

 WEATHER LIMITS AT ANCHOR